 His comedy has lead him to be a part of Abnormally Funny People a specialist comedy show for comics, who talk about their disabilities and difficulties.
 Don also has done school's tour support (only for certain dates) for comedian John William’s solo shows My Son's not Rainman.
 He also did his debut Edinburgh show Left-Wing Conspiracy Theorist with Dyspraxia in 2017.
 See reviews below.

-TV AND RADIO As seen on BBC Asian Network.
+AS HEARD ON RADIO 4 13 MILLION CLUB As seen on BBC Asian Network.
 Guest on BBC Asian Network Radio, The Nihal Show.
 Guest on BBC Asian network Raido, Mawaan and Emily show.
 Guest on BBC Ouch podcast (disability talk show).
 Guest on No Pressure to be Funny podcast on the British comedy guide.
 Guest on Abnormally Funny People podcast.

 Gigs Paid work for Grassroots Labour, Downstairs at the King's Head, Gag House Comedy and Abnormally Funny people among other clubs.
 School tour support for John Williams show My Son's not Rainman Corporate and writing work for Abnormally Funny People including the USA and Switzerland.